TuanAnhKhuc/Uni_Mini_Web_Project/README.md

 <img width="540" alt="Original Contact web UI  2" src="https://github.com/user-attachments/assets/572f599c-7673-4664-92d9-b32046d275cb">

+1. Changinng the button label of Contact component can easily be done by changing the existing text of the button from "Delete" to "Delete Contact"

 ![Task1 1](https://github.com/user-attachments/assets/d77e0d68-41ff-49dd-a45d-126971f5159d)

+3. Using <select></select> can help us create a drop-down menu for different categories of phones

 ![Task 1 2](https://github.com/user-attachments/assets/6d932002-e3a3-40ab-a982-05da938b8110)

+2. The "Add" button can be changed using {props.contact.name} so that you can pass the newly added contact name into the text of the button; we also changed the label of the button with the ending " 's phone ".

 ![Task 1 2 Button](https://github.com/user-attachments/assets/74e52ea2-3a88-40a0-a0ae-21c5e365f53a)

+4. The name of the PhoneList table can easily be changed from "Name" to "Phone Type" by altering the element in the <tr></tr>

 ![Task 1 3](https://github.com/user-attachments/assets/f03cf686-50bf-4127-a910-8d1eeb0c8624)